If you are tasked with finding the best tool to optimize your IT organization, you have your work cut out for you.

 For example, you might use it to determine how long a proposed investment in CPU infrastructure, i.e. headroom, will last so that you can construct a business case for management.

-This is still the preferred method for networks, but it’s so resource-intensive that it’s practically impossible to use as a capacity planning tool for servers.
+This is still the preferred method for networks, but it’s so resource-intensive that it’s practically impossible to use as a capacity planning tool for servers and server applications.

 For your most critical capacity planning needs, you’ll need something that utilizes queuing theory.